stelzinga/MF/Management_Framework.md

 The Profile Tree can be assessed in different manners each enforcing a different understanding of a Venture.
 These alternative ways are discussed below.

 ### Profile Tree Top and Bottom
 Another way to understand the Profile Tree is to break it down into two parts: *Top Profile Tree* and *Bottom Profile Tree*, indicated by the two blocks between the dashed lines in above diagram.
-The Top Profile Tree says:
+The Top Profile Tree is outward focused and says:
 - What is created (Services)
 - Whom receives those Services (Clients)
 - Which constraints and dependencies affect the manner in which the Services are created and maintained (Environment)

-The Bottom Profile Tree focuses on:
+The Bottom Profile Tree is inward focused and says:
 - How is the Top Profile Tree achieved (Operations)
 - How are Operations initiated and improved (Management)